k-danek/TripleLens/README.md

 ### CCC
 Class for producing Critical Curves and Caustics, which I use to characterise the microlenses.
 The class also includes a wrapper to be used within a python.

+### ImgPoint
+Class for producing computing images of Triple lens, also comes with python wrapper.

 ### main.cc
 As this is mostly meant as a shared library to be later used within a Python application, main.cc serves for regression testing.
 Plan is to move to unit testing as the library grows larger.